kylemcdonald/wifiwhisperer-see/readme.md

 $ pod remote wifiwhisperer https://github.com/kylemcdonald/wifiwhisperer-see.git
 ```

-Set up ssh:
+Start the pod web service with `pod web`.
+Then add your server to the GitHub hooks following the instructions [here](https://github.com/yyx990803/pod/wiki/Using-a-remote-repo).

+If you're developing on the server, you want to set up ssh access to GitHub.

 ```
 $ ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 $ cat ~/.ssh/id_rsa.pub
 ```

-Add the ssh key to your GitHub account.
+And add the ssh key to your GitHub account.

-Start the pod web service with `pod web`.
-Then add your server to the GitHub hooks following the instructions [here](https://github.com/yyx990803/pod/wiki/Using-a-remote-repo).